E. C. John: Studies

-After completing graduate studies in sciences leading to B.Sc., E. C. John chose Priesthood as a full time vocation and went for Spiritual formation in Bangalore.
+After completing graduate studies in sciences leading to B.Sc., E. C. John chose priesthood as a full time vocation and went for spiritual formation in Bangalore.

 Spiritual studies

-E. C. John studied theology at the United Theological College, Bengaluru from 1951 to 1954 when Max Hunter Harrison was its Principal.
-From 1954 to 1957 he served as a Presbyter of the Church of South India in Tiruvalla.
+John studied theology at the United Theological College, Bengaluru from 1951 to 1954 when Max Hunter Harrison was its Principal.
+From 1954 to 1957 he served as a presbyter of the Church of South India in Tiruvalla.

 Advanced spiritual studies

 In 1957 he was sent to the University of Cambridge, Cambridge where he pursued both graduate and postgraduate studies leading to B. A. (1959) and M. A. (1963) specializing in Old Testament (MA Tripos part iii).
-During E. C. John's stay at the University of Cambridge, the decennial Lambeth Conference took place which E. C. John attended it as a guest along with Leslie Brown, and Lesslie Newbigin.
+During John's stay at the University of Cambridge, the decennial Lambeth Conference took place which John attended it as a guest along with Leslie Brown, and Lesslie Newbigin.